BattletechModders/LowVisibility/README.md

 ## Mod Behavior

-This mod re-uses the HBS concepts of __visibility__ and __detection__, but applies them in new ways. __Visibility__ is when the source unit has visual line of sight to a target, while __detection__ occurs when the source can identify the target on sensors.
+This mod re-uses the HBS concepts of __visibility__ and __detection__, but applies them in new ways. __Visibility__ is when the source unit has _visual lock_ to a target, while __detection__ occurs when the source has _sensor lock_.

 ### Visibility

-Visual line of sight in this mod is heavily influenced by the environment of the map.
+_Visual Lock_ is heavily influenced by the environment of the map.
 Each map contains one or more _mood_ tags that are mapped to visibility ranges.
-Instead of the TODO:FIXME value from SimGameConstants, every unit uses this visibility range when determining how far away it can spot a target.
+Instead of the __TODO:FIXME__ value from SimGameConstants, every unit uses this visibility range when determining how far away it can visually spot a target.
 Flags related to the light level set a base visibility level, while flags related to obscurement provide a multiplier to the base visibility range.

 Light Level | Base Visibility | Tags
 -- | -- | --